-In 2015 new guidelines were released on Exercise during Pregnancy and Postpartum.
+In 2015 new guidelines were released on Exercise during Pregnancy and Postpartum, these are the most up-to-date pregnancy and postpartum exercise guidelines.
 So just what is safe?
 Hot Yoga?
 Crossfit?
 High Intensity Training?

 Depending which trimester you are in, your RPE will gauge differently.
-If you are in your first trimester and spend most of your day fatigued, tired and nauseous, your 13-14 range will be achieved by very little.
-If you are in your third trimester and was up five times overnight using the bathroom your 13-14 range will be achieved by very little.
-But, if your are in your second trimester and feeling “normal” and energetic your 13-14 range will only be achieved by doing more.
+If you are in your first trimester and spend most of your day fatigued, tired and nauseous, your exertion range will be achieved by very little.
+If you are in your third trimester and was up five times overnight using the bathroom your perceived exertion range will be achieved by very little.
+But, if your are in your second trimester and feeling “normal” and energetic your range will only be achieved by doing more.
 So gauge appropriately.

 Safe aerobic exercise during pregnancy includes: walking, swimming, stationary cycling, low-impact aerobics, racquet sports, running or jogging.
-Unless your client was running or playing racquet sports prior to getting pregnant, these should not be initiated during pregnancy.
+Unless you were running or playing racquet sports prior to getting pregnant, these should not be initiated during pregnancy.

 Safe strength-training exercise includes: Pilates, Yoga, body weight exercises and strength training with free weights (avoiding the abdomen).